innovationinsoftware/microservices-practical/labs/day1/spring-boot.md

 #### Step 2: Create a New Spring Boot Project

 1. **Generate a Spring Boot Project:**
-   - Go to [Spring Initializr](https://start.spring.io/).
-In VS Code you can add the Spring Initializr Java Support extensions and Press `Ctrl + Shift + P` to open command palette.
+   - Go to [Spring Initializr](https://start.spring.io/) to create a new project.
+Alternatively, in VS Code you can add the Spring Initializr Java Support extensions and Press `Ctrl + Shift + P` to open command palette.
 Type `Spring Initializr` to start generating a Maven or Gradle project.
    - Select the following options:
      - **Project:** Maven Project
      - **Language:** Java